apify/apify-docs/sources/platform/integrations/programming/api.md

 When Apify [runs an Actor](/platform/actors/running/runs-and-builds#runs), it automatically creates a set of default storages (a dataset, a key-value store and request queue) that the Actor can use in runtime.

-You can configure whether the scoped token you are going use to run the Actor should get _write_ access to these default storages.
+You can configure whether the scoped token you are going use to run the Actor should get **Write** access to these default storages.

 ![Configure whether the trigger token gets write access to the run default storages.](../images/api-token-scoped-default-storage-access.png)